 - Southold Farm + Cellar “Call of the Brave”, a Sangiovese/Cabernet Franc blend (available at Whole Foods, Central Market, Beverage World, and the Austin Wine Merchant)

-- Dandy Rosé and Dandy Bubbles, produced by Rae Wilson of Wine for the People (the still rosé is nearly gone this year but their may might be a few retailers around town with a bottle or two).
+- Dandy Rosé and Dandy Bubbles, produced by Rae Wilson of Wine for the People (the still rosé is nearly gone this year but there may be a few retailers around town with a bottle or two).
 The Bubbles are only available via direct order from dandypink.com)

 - William Chris Vineyards Pet-Nat, the first of its kind in Texas, and now a classic (Winery tasting room, multiple Austin restaurants)